Associate Professor

 Fellow, Gene Edward Mikeska Endowed Chair for Interior Design

-Siddiqui’s creative work has been exhibited at a range of venues including the Tallinn Architecture Biennale, the Contemporary Austin, SITE Santa Fe, SXSW Eco, Fusebox Festival, Metro Show Art Fair, the Ogden Museum of Art, and Flux Factory, and has appeared in various professional and popular publications such as Dwell, Interior Design, the Architect’s Newspaper, Artforum, Texas Architect, and Smart Magazine.
+Siddiqui has contributed numerous essays, chapters, and articles to journals, edited books, and magazines both nationally and internationally.
+His creative work has been shown at a range of venues including the Tallinn Architecture Biennale, the Gallery of Science and Technology of the Serbian Academy of Sciences and Arts in Belgrade, the Contemporary Austin, SITE Santa Fe, SXSW Eco, Fusebox Festival, Metro Show Art Fair, the Ogden Museum of Art, and Flux Factory, and has appeared in various professional and popular publications such as Dwell, Interior Design, the Architect’s Newspaper, Artforum, Texas Architect, and Smart Magazine.

-Siddiqui is a registered architect in New York.
+Siddiqui is a registered architect in Texas and New York.

 EDUCATION